KiranHS02/HR-Resource-Query-Chatbot/README.md

 - "Suggest people for a React Native project"
 - "Find developers who know both AWS and Docker"

+**Note:** This project is intended for **local setup and demonstration only**.
+No public cloud deployment is provided.
+All instructions below will help you run the app on your own machine.

 ## Features
 - RAG pipeline: semantic search + LLM or template-based response
 - Vector similarity search (FAISS + sentence-transformers)